wep4you/advent_puzzles/day_07/Readme.md

 ## Notes

-Optimization for Part-2 needed, it works but isnt performant, so check better solution.
-With Unit Tests and check Test Cases against the examples, its much easier to focus on solution.
-The run with the given Input data, after green Unit Test is just an execution with the correct answer.
+With Unit Tests and check Test Cases against the examples, it's much easier to focus on solution.

+Tried different Solutions for performance optimization on Part 2, with code samples within the Unit tests on the Real Data input and output of the processing time, to print the output start wit -s

+## Performance Outcomes

+Best performance with the right calculation and reduction of loops Get the outcomes in the Unit Tests with

+    pytest -s

+### Just with Loops and math

+19,55 sec: Easiest but slowest variant

+### Use Numpy

+10,74 sec: Better Performace sort input array, remove duplicates, use min and max from Numpy

+### Calculiaton

+00,11 sec: Best Performance, no need for nested loops, just calculate the fuel needs

+### Calculiaton and Numpy

+00,35 sec: Overhead for sorting and stripping duplicates are higher than the removed inner loop, so not so performanct